calvinhychu/YourTwitchClips/README.md

 ## Getting Started
 If you want to run this project locally:

+### Register application at Twitch
-Register an application at https://dev.twitch.tv/console/apps Add http://localhost:3000/ and http://localhost:8000/auth/twitch/callback/ under OAuth Redirect URLs Record down your client_ID and client_secret. client_secret MUST be kept confidential.
+1. Register your application at https://dev.twitch.tv/console/apps
+2. Add http://localhost:3000/ and http://localhost:8000/auth/twitch/callback/ under OAuth Redirect URLs
+3. Record down your client_ID and client_secret. client_secret MUST be kept confidential.

 ### Clone this project